 In this context, one often uses the so-called sudden approximation~\cite[e.g.,][]{Sakurai:2011zz,Saenz:1997zz}.
 In our case, such an approximation is valid because, on the time scale relevant for the decay, the electronic structure of the system does not have enough time to relax, thus remaining the same as it was right before the transition.
 However, the implementation of this approximation in our context requires to abandon the standard DFT scheme.
 Specifically, referring to Eq.~\eqref{eq:dft}, the electronic density, $n(\bm x)$, should not be calculated self-consistently given the new nuclear configuration (with a Helium), but must be kept the same as it was before the decay.
 As a consequence, the term $E^{\rm int}[n]$ in Eq.~\eqref{eq:dft} is the same as the one evaluated before decay.
 Conversely, the terms $E^{\rm NN}(\{ \bm X \})$ and $E^{e{\rm N}}[n,\{ \bm X \}]$ do vary, since the nuclear charge has now changed.
-The calculation of these non-self-consistent terms are not implemented in the standard DFT, and therefore require specific post-processing tasks, which we describe in the SI, Section~{ SI.I.E}.
+The calculation of these non-self-consistent terms are not implemented in the standard DFT, and therefore require specific post-processing tasks, which we describe in the SI, Section~{ SI.I.E}\cite{supplementary}.

 Even within the sudden approximation, the final Helium potential depends on the choice we make for the electronic density, $n$.\footnote{As before, the potentials also depend on how other nuclei are treated.